-As the Town completed the year, its governmental funds (as presented in the balance sheet - Exhibit III) reported a combined fund balance of \$26.1 million, which is a \$10.2 million increase from last year's total of \$15.8 million.
+As the Town completed the year, its governmental funds (as presented in the balance sheet - Exhibit III) reported a combined fund balance of \$21.3 million, which is a \$4.8 million decrease from last year's total of \$26.1 million.

-The Town's Capital Improvement Fund reported an increase in fund balance of \$9.9 million directly attributable to the issuance of bonds.
-The General Fund's budgetary revenue estimates generated an \$857 thousand favorable variance as reported in RSI-1.
+The Town's Capital Improvement Fund reported a decrease in fund balance of \$7.1 million directly attributable to the drawdown of funds to pay for various capital projects under construction.

+The General Fund's budgetary revenue estimates generated a \$1.9 million favorable variance as reported in RSI-1.

-The General Fund's original budget was amended (increased) during the year by \$2.4 million and included additional revenue received from the State of \$1.1 million, higher Public Works labor costs due to an extraordinary winter of \$787 thousand, labor contract settlements of \$429 thousand, and budgeted losses related to the golf course management change of \$160 thousand.
+The General Fund's original budget was increased during the year by \$1.4 million and included higher Public Works labor costs due to an extraordinary winter and higher overtime due to vacancies in the Fire Department.

-The Town's General Fund balance of \$14.6 million reported on Exhibit III differs from the General Fund's budgetary fund balance of \$14.0 million.
-This is principally because budgetary fund balance does not include \$626 thousand of outstanding encumbrances at year-end, which are reported as expenditures for budgetary purposes.
+The Town's General Fund balance of \$16.3 million reported on Exhibit III differs from the General Fund's budgetary fund balance of \$15.7 million.
+This is principally because budgetary fund balance does not include \$583 thousand of outstanding encumbrances at year-end, which are reported as expenditures for budgetary purposes.